dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-profile-for-android-for-work.md

 ### Encryption

-- **Require encryption on mobile device:** You don&#39;t have to configure this setting since Android for Work devices enforce encryption.
+- **Require encryption on mobile device:** You don't have to configure this setting since Android for Work devices enforce encryption.

 ## Device health and security settings